openstack/governance/reference/tags/assert_supports-rolling-upgrade.rst

 Rationale
 =========

-OpenStack projects represent code that is installed and deployed on many distributed systems in order to provide services to users.
-Operators need to know what projects support a rolling upgrade process to avoid significant downtime.
+OpenStack components represent code that is installed and deployed on many distributed systems in order to provide services to users.
+Operators need to know what services support a rolling upgrade process to avoid significant downtime.

 Requirements
 ============

-* The project is already tagged as type:service.
+* The deliverable is a software component of an OpenStack cloud (openstack, openstack-operations on the map) delivering a long-lived service with an API.
-* The project has already successfully asserted the supports-upgrade tag.
+* The deliverable has already successfully asserted the supports-upgrade tag.
 All the requirements for that tag are requirements for this tag, and assertion of that tag is a requirement to assert this tag.
 * The project has a defined plan that allows operators to roll out new